 The nonlocal bulk polarization is induced in the interior of the particle by the fundamental field and its spatial derivatives, and is described by the following expression:

 where $\hat{\boldsymbol{\chi}}_b^{(2)}$ is a fourth-rank bulk susceptibility tensor.
 This polarization can be alternatively expressed as \cite{Bloembergen}:

-with $\beta, \gamma$, and $\delta'$ being material material parameters.
-The first term in this equation vanishes because we assume that for all the particles there are no free charges, so that $\nabla \cdot \vect{E}^{\omega}=0$.
+with $\beta, \gamma$, and $\delta'$ being material parameters.
+The first term in this equation vanishes because we assume that the particles are made of homogeneous material so there is no induced charge inside the particles, \textit{i.e.}, $\nabla \cdot \vect{E}^{\omega}=0$.
 The relative magnitude of the third term as compared to the second one is a question that is still debated.
 Thus, the contribution of the third term increases when the field at the FF inside the particle becomes strongly inhomogeneous, as it is the case around steep variations of the morphology of the scatterer or nearby sharp corners where so-called \textit{hot spots} can form.
 Since here we are mostly concerned with axially symmetric and smooth particles, rapid variations of the linear field are not expected and therefore we set $\delta'=0$ as in fact most authors do \cite{Sipe1}.
-It should be noted, however, that the term proportional to $\delta^{\prime}$ can be accounted for in a rigorous description of generation of SH upon optical wave scattering from particles, but the mathematical descrition can become quite intricate even in the simple case of a single particle \cite{Forestiere1}.
+It should be noted, however, that the term proportional to $\delta^{\prime}$ can be accounted for in a rigorous description of generation of SH upon optical wave scattering from particles, but the mathematical description can become quite intricate even in the simple case of a single particle \cite{Forestiere1}.
 Finally, the total nonlinear polarization density source is equal to the sum of the surface and bulk components:

-The numerical and analytical methods used in the treatment of the SH signal are almost exclusively developed within the so-calledundepleted-pump approximation.
-In this framework it is assumed that no back-coupling between the nonlinear and linear fields occurs, \textit{i.e.} the down-conversion process is disregarded.
+The numerical and analytical methods used in the treatment of the SH signal are almost exclusively developed within the so-called undepleted-pump approximation.
+In this framework, it is assumed that no back-coupling between the nonlinear and linear fields occurs, \textit{i.e.}, the down-conversion process is disregarded.
 This assumption is valid in most situations of practical interest due to the very low energy conversion efficiency of the SHG process.